joelparkerhenderson/wordbooks/pages/statistical-analysis/index.md

 * Interpreting and presenting results: This involves interpreting the findings and presenting them in a way that is clear and meaningful to the intended audience.

-Some common statistical techniques used in statistical analysis include:

-* Regression analysis: This is used to analyze the relationship between two or more variables.

-* Hypothesis testing: This involves testing a hypothesis to determine if there is a significant difference between two groups.

-* ANOVA (analysis of variance): This is used to compare means between three or more groups.

-* T-tests: This is used to compare means between two groups.

-* Chi-square analysis: This is used to determine if there is a significant association between two categorical variables.